-- Participate on social media to remain in regular touch with relatives, former co-workers, or people you have just met, who you might otherwise lose contact with.
+- Participate on social media to remain in regular touch with relatives, former co-workers, or people you have just met, who you might otherwise lose contact with

-- Use a tablet or e-reader (or listen to audio books on your smartphone) to stay well-read and nourish your mind with stories and ideas.
+- Use a tablet or e-reader (or listen to audio books on your smartphone) to stay well-read and nourish your mind with stories and ideas

-- Take an online course to educate yourself on a new subject, or use an app like Duolingo to learn a new language.
+- Take an online course to educate yourself on a new subject, or use an app like Duolingo to learn a new language

 How organizations can benefit by promoting digital health

-Many of the problems individuals face in the digital landscape also affect organizations.
+Most of the problems that individuals face in the digital landscape also affect organizations.
 Many companies, having wised up to the fact that healthy employees are more effective employees (which means good ROI for the company), have already instituted programs to promote wellness, whether it’s offering free fitness classes or access to therapy.

 It’s now vital that they start thinking about how to foster digital wellness among employees as well.
 As it happens, digital wellness can go hand-in-hand with traditional wellness, since both are typically focused on getting people to take time away from burdensome responsibilities and distractions to pay more attention to their physical and mental wellbeing.